Renfrew of the Royal Mounted (1937 film): Plot

-In the summer of 1937, a dangerous gang of counterfeiters are transporting illegal money from the United States into Canada concealed inside frozen trout.
+In the summer of 1937, a dangerous gang of counterfeiters are transporting illegal money from the United States into Canada.
+The money is concealed inside frozen trout.
 The Royal Canadian Mounted Police assures the United States Treasury officials that they will cooperate fully in helping to apprehend the criminals.
 RCMP Constable MacDonald is sent out to assist in the investigation.
 While riding near Deer Lake, he sees a suspicious Indian rowing a canoe.
 When he calls to him, the Indian flees into the woods.
 MacDonald investigates the strange block of ice left behind and soon discovers the counterfeit money hidden inside the frozen trout.
 The Indian Pierre, who works for the counterfeiters, sees what has happened and kills MacDonald with a deadly throw of a knife.

 Meanwhile, RCMP Sergeant Renfrew (James Newill) arrives with his men at the Deer River Annual Picnic where he competes against the Greek owner of the Totem Pole Lodge George Poulis (William Royle) to see who makes the best barbecue sauce.
 Renfrew meets nineteen-year-old American Virginia Bronson (Carol Hughes) and invites her to join the picnic festivities and barbecue.
 Their fun is interrupted by news of the killing of Constable MacDonald.
 Later Inspector Newcomb challenges his men to do everything they can to bring the killers to justice.
 That night Renfrew comforts MacDonald's grieving family, especially his son Tommy (Dickie Jones).

 At the Deer River Hotel, Virginia returns to her room and finds Pierre, who gives her a note from her father asking that she meet him at the Totem Pole Lodge.
 Unknown to her, Virginia's father was tricked into coming to the lodge, which is being used as a center of operations for the counterfeiters, to provide new counterfeit plates for the gang.
 Bronson, who was once a counterfeiter, just returned from serving a five-year sentence in prison.
 The next day, while Virginia and Pierre are rowing to the lodge by canoe, the Indian spots Renfrew following them.
 When he reaches for his rifle, Virginia struggles to take away the gun and the two end up in the water.
 Renfrew jumps in after them and is able to rescue Virginia, but Pierre manages to escape.